zzm634/typeorm-no-arp/docs/tree-entities.md

 ## Working with tree entities

-To make bind tree entities to each other its important to set to children entities their parent and save them, for example:
+To bind tree entities to each other, it is required to set the parent in the child entity and then save them. for example:

 ```typescript